Global-Inequality-Project/global_inequality_charts/README.md

-# Global Inequalities Charts
+# Global Inequality Charts

-The GlobalInequalities Charts is a wordpress divi module and a javascript library to integrate interactive charts in a wordpress site and provide chart tools.
+Global Inequality Charts is a wordpress divi module and a javascript library to integrate interactive charts in a wordpress site and provide chart tools.

 ## Overview